-Brought up in Brooklyn, Bruce Gilden made many of his earlier projects in New York – including his work on Coney Island and the book project Facing New York which is shortly to be republished by Dewi Lewis.
-The book, Gilden’s first large-scale release, served almost as a primer on what came to be his characteristic approach to street photography: high intensity, close-quarters portraits, often illuminated by flash and capturing the assorted residents of New York, from the Fifth Avenue city workers to vacationing families and a cast of varyingly intriguing characters.
+Brought up in Brooklyn, Bruce Gilden made many of his earlier projects in New York – including his work on Coney Island and the book project Facing New York which has been republished by Dewi Lewis.
+The book’s first edition, Gilden’s first large-scale release, served almost as a primer on what came to be his characteristic approach to street photography: high intensity, close-quarters portraits, often illuminated by flash and capturing the assorted residents of New York, from the Fifth Avenue city workers to vacationing families and a cast of varyingly intriguing characters.

 Here, Gilden reflects on the book’s impending reissue, the challenges of photographing in the street, and on the advantages one has in making work once familiar with – and more importantly attuned to – a place.

 Signed copies of Facing New York are now available on the Magnum Shop, here.